 I Saw, I Learnt

-The experience that travelling can bring along is something that nothing else can provide you with.
+The experience that travel brings along is something that nothing else can provide you with.
 Trains used to be my lifeline, while my stay in Odisha.
-Half of the day was spent either in trains or waiting for one at the railway station.
+Half of the day was spent either in them or waiting for one at the railway station.
 People, Language and adjustments are what you are most exposed to.
 You crib, you complain, you enjoy and You learn.
 Learn a lot.

 There are of course innumerable things and instances that may be put to light in my quest to divulge about the things that I’ve learnt upon, but I’ll limit myself to the most basic and frequently occurring events.